-This basically is an extra layer of liability coverage above the limits on your home, auto and other policies – protection just in case you or a family member cause harm to someone else.
+This basically is an extra layer of liability coverage above the limits on your home, auto and other policies – protection just in case you or a family member causes harm to someone else.
 For example, if your dog attacks a visitor and your home insurance covers up to $300,000 of liability, then you’re on the hook for anything above that amount if the injured party sues.
 If you don’t have the money, your wages could be garnished.

 Facing risk isn’t easy, but the protection you can gain for yourself and your loved ones makes it all worth it.
 That’s why you should review your insurance needs once a year and after each big milestone in life.
 You can always call on your advisor to coordinate with other professionals in determining the proper policies and coverage for you.

 Asset allocation and diversification do not guarantee a profit nor protect against a loss.
 Please note, changes in tax laws or regulations may occur at any time and could substantially impact your situation.
 While familiar with the tax provisions of the issues presented herein, Raymond James Financial Advisors are not qualified to render advice on tax or legal matters.
 You should discuss any tax or legal matters with the appropriate professional.